GDS2005/django-crud/README.md

 ]
 ```

-7. Include URLs in the main Project.
-In `myproject/urls.py`, include the app's URLs:
+7. Include the app's URLs in the main project.
+In myproject/urls.py, add:
 ```bash
 from django.contrib import admin from django.urls import path, include